ERC Advanced Grant

 Compounds of transition metals with 4d valence electrons (“4d metals”) play eminent roles in many areas of condensed matter physics ranging from unconventional superconductivity to oxide electronics, but fundamental questions about the interplay between the spin-orbit coupling and electronic correlations at the atomic scale remain unanswered.
 Momentum-resolved spectroscopies of collective electronic excitations yield detailed insight into the magnitude and spatial range of the electronic correlations, and have thus decisively shaped the conceptual understanding of quantum many-body phenomena in 3d-electron systems.
 The key enabling objective of the ERC project is the development of a synchrotron beamline equipped with a novel spectrometer for intermediate-energy (2.5-5 keV) resonant inelastic x-ray scattering (“IRIXS”) at the dipole-active L-absorption edges of 4d metal compounds and heterostructures.
 To reach this goal, we have commissioned beamline P01 at the PETRA-III in Hamburg (Germany) with high photon flux in the intermediate photon energy range, and we devised and built a novel resonant inelasticx-ray scattering (RIXS) instrument capable of determining the dispersion relations of electronic collective modes in 4d-metal compounds with full momentum-space coverage, high energy resolution, and sensitivity sufficient to probe microcrystals and atomically thin films (see picture).

-Data from this instrument will yield comprehensive information about the interaction parameters
+Data from this instrument have yielded comprehensive information about the interaction parameters

 specifying the electronic Hamiltonians of 4d-electron materials, unique insight into the spin-orbital